 Statement of Qualifications

-Twenty-six years in higher education—classroom to administrative units.
-Twenty years of successful college and university‑level teaching experience in writing and education at undergraduate and graduate level with over 2,400 students, including eight years of service-learning curriculum development, delivery, and promotion across department, school, and college venues; fourteen years in higher education administration, including four foundational years as Director of Instructional and Research Support at a research university where funding was secured to expand services and increase student participation ($400,000 annual budget), six years as the Coordinator of Academic Support for Students with Disabilities at a comprehensive college, and four years of adult education administrative experience at an undergraduate teaching college.
-Extensive fund development, marketing and promotion experience as instructor and administrator.
+Twenty-seven years in higher education—from the classroom to administrative units.
+Twenty-three years of successful college/university‑level teaching experience in Writing and Education at undergraduate and graduate level with over 2,600 students, including ten years of service-learning curriculum development, delivery, and promotion at local, regional and national levels; sixteen years in higher education administration, including four foundational years as Director of Instructional & Research Support at a research university where funding was secured to expand services and increase student participation ($400,000 annual budget), six years as Coordinator of Academic Support for Students with Disabilities and two years of consulting experience in Institutional Advancement at a comprehensive college, and four years of adult education administrative experience at an undergraduate teaching college.
+Extensive fund development, marketing and promotion experience as an instructor and administrator.